luamfmenezes/go-barber/README.md

 - Dashboard page show all schedules appointments for the selected day;
 - Calendary with available times, where it is possible to select a day to se the appointments.
 - Show the next appointment.
+- Update barber infos and avatar.

 #### User

 - SignIn, SignUp and ForgotPassword
 - List all the barbers availables;
-- It's possible see the available times to schedule with each user.
+- It's possible to see the available times of each user.
-- Update user and avatar.
+- Update users infos and avatar.

 ## Backend

 The backend is a Rest API developed in Nodejs with Typescript, using a DDD strcucture, the backend have dependency injection to be possible apply unit tests in the Services.
-Trogouth the bootcamp it was explored all best pratices listed in SOLID principle.
+Trogouth the bootcamp it was explored all best pratices listened in SOLID principle.

 #### Usuability